nus-cs2113-AY2122S1/ip/docs/README.md

 <br />

 ### Local Save
-All updates made to the task list is automatically saved to a local file
+All updates made to the task list are automatically saved to a local file `duke.txt`
-> Note: Save will be automatically loaded up on application start up, if valid
+> Note: There is no need to save manually.

 <br />